Dunrobin Castle: History

 The lands of Sutherland were acquired before 1211 by Hugh, Lord of Duffus, grandson of the Flemish nobleman Freskin.
 The Earldom of Sutherland was created around 1235 for Hugh's son, William, surmised to have descended from the House of Moray by the female line.

 The castle may have been built on the site of an early medieval fort, but the oldest surviving portion, with an iron yett, is first mentioned in 1401.
 The earliest castle was a square keep with walls over 6 ft thick.
 Unusually, the ceilings of each floor were formed by stone vaults rather than being timber.
-The castle is thought to be named after Robert Sutherland, 6th Earl of Sutherland (d.1444).
+The castle is thought to be named after Robert Sutherland, 6th Earl of Sutherland (died 1444).

 Dunrobin Castle was built in the midst of a tribal society, with Norse and Gaelic in use at the time.
 Robert the Bruce planted the Gordons, who supported his claim to the crown, at Huntly in Aberdeenshire, and they were created Earls of Huntly in 1445.
 The Earldom passed to the Gordon family in the 16th century when the 8th Earl of Sutherland gave his daughter Elizabeth in marriage to Adam Gordon.
 After the 8th Earl died in 1508, Elizabeth's elder brother was declared heir to the title, but a brieve (writ) of idiocy brought against him and his younger brother by the Gordons meant that the possession of the estate went to Adam Gordon in 1512.

 In 1518, in the absence of Adam Gordon, the castle was captured by Alexander Sutherland, the legitimate heir to the Earldom of Sutherland.
 The Gordons quickly retook the castle, captured Alexander and placed his head on a spear on top of the castle tower.
 Alexander's son John made an attempt on the castle in 1550, but was killed in the castle garden.
 During the more peaceful 17th century, the keep was extended with the addition of a large house, built around a courtyard to the south-west.

-During the Jacobite Rising of 1745, the Jacobites under Charles Edward Stuart stormed Dunrobin Castle without warning, because the Clan Sutherland supported the British government.
+During the Jacobite rising of 1745, the Jacobites under Charles Edward Stuart stormed Dunrobin Castle without warning, because the Clan Sutherland supported the British government.
 The 17th Earl of Sutherland, who had changed his surname from Gordon to Sutherland, narrowly escaped them, exiting through a back door.
 He sailed for Aberdeen where he joined the Duke of Cumberland's army.
 On the death of the 18th Earl in 1766, the house passed to his daughter, Elizabeth, who married the politician George Leveson-Gower, later created 1st Duke of Sutherland.
 In 1785, the house was altered and extended again.